spotlightpa/poor-richard/content/news/2024-06-06-SPLFULLPRACTICE.md

 The measure is also supported by <a href="https://www.pasenategop.com/news/policy-021424/">a wide swath of interest groups</a>, from the state’s hospital association to the Commonwealth Foundation, a conservative free market think tank.

-But opposition from key lawmakers and the Pennsylvania Medical society, a professional group that represents doctors, appears to have again stalled the legislation.
+But opposition from key lawmakers and the Pennsylvania Medical Society, a professional group that represents doctors, appears to have again stalled the legislation.

 And in the meantime, those health care provider shortages remain.